curry-packages/rw-data/README.md

 This package contains an implementation of a compact data term representation which can be used to write data to files and read data from files faster compared to the standard instances of `Show` and `Read`.
-Furthermore, this package contains a tool `curry-rw-data` to generate read and write operations for all type declarations defined in a given module.
+Furthermore, the accompanying package `rw-data-generator` contains a tool `curry-rw-data` to generate read and write operations for all types defined in a given module.
 For this purpose, the tool generates instances of the class `ReadWrite` (see module `RW.Base`) for the given type declarations.